Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Intrinsic Kinematic Null Space Control

-Whereas in robotics computing the null space of a given kinematic chain configuration is a straightforward operation, this estimation is more challenging when applied to humans.
-The problem stems from the lack of simple kinematic models incorporating the wide range of constraints each human body can be subjected to.
-Besides the anatomy of the human musculoskeletal system, ages, habits, and motor skills strongly influence the way people interact with objects and the surrounding, with the outcome that each individual is prone to perform the same task in a different way.
-Thus, there is not a mathematical formula for estimating the human kinematic kernels.
-To overcome this problem, we developed a procedure to identify the Implicit Kinematic Kernel focusing on the case of a single-arm task.
+Ages, habits, and lifestyles strongly influence how people interact with objects and surroundings, making individuals prone to perform tasks differently.
+Hence, calculating a-priori the kinematic intrinsic null space on the basis of existing kinematic models would have signified discarding the inter-individual variability, which instead is one of the strengths of this approach.
+For this reason we developed a procedure to identify the subjective kinematic intrinsic null space.
+Even if the proposed methodology can be generalized to control an arbitrary number of supernumerary robotic limb DoFs in various tasks, in this work we focused on the case of a single-arm task and we tested the effectiveness of the control strategy for one DoF only.

-\pg{Kinematic chain identification} As stated in its definition, the Implicit Kinematic Kernel concept is dependent on the performed task.
-For this reason, to estimate the current involved joints, it is fundamental to take into account some general knowledge on the morphology and the kinematic constraints of the human body, that determines which joints are required to perform a certain task.
-In other words, the kinematic chain involved in the task need to be a-priori identified.
+\pg{Kinematic chain identification} The first step of the procedure comes from the intrinsic kinematic null space definition (see \sect \ref{SUBSECT:definition}).
+In other words, the kinematic chain involved in the task at hand need to be a-priori identified, and this can be done by considering some general knowledge on the kinematic constraints of the human body.

-For instance, considering a single-arm task, the end-effector is represented by the hand and consequently the significant chain is composed of the joints of shoulder, elbow, and wrist, and the associated links.
-All the joint velocity vectors including the user's arm joints which do not contribute to change the hand velocity are then considered belonging to the IKK.
+For instance, considering a single-arm task, the hand represents the end-effector, and consequently the joints of shoulder, elbow, and wrist, and the associated links are the significant chain for the IKNS computation.
+User’s arm joint velocity vectors which do not contribute to change the hand velocity are then considered as belonging to the IKNS.

-\pg{Joints motion analysis} Once the instructions to perform the task have been clearly defined, the user's movements need to be recorded and analysed during the performance.
-Using a motion capture system, it is possible to reconstruct the body motion and estimate the joint values.
-As a general rule, we considered a joint angles vector as belonging to the IKK space if its contribution to the end-effector velocity is negligible with respect to the particular application.
+\pg{Joints motion analysis} Once the task and the significant chain have been clearly defined, the user is asked to perform the task, and its movements are recorded, analysed, and reconstructed using a motion capture system to estimate the joint values.
+Joint velocity vectors are considered as belonging to the IKNS if their contribution to the end-effector velocity is negligible for the particular application.
+In the case of single-arm task, the hand speed is assumed \TL{null} when its norm is lower than \SI{0.05}{\m\per\s}.
+This threshold is defined depending on the task.